Managing SNMP

 Managing the SNMPv3 Engine ID for Trap Receivers

 SNMPv3 adds authentication and encryption to the features provided by earlier versions of SNMP (v1 and v2).
-DMF Release 6.1.0 introduced support for the SNMPv3 user-based security model (USM) for message security through authentication and encryption.
+DANZ Monitoring Fabric (DMF) supports the SNMPv3 user-based security model (USM) for message security through authentication and encryption.

-In SNMPv3, an agent (SNMP server) is identified by an engineID, which helps prevent unauthorized SNMPv3 messages, such as traps, from being accepted or traps being intercepted by unauthorized receivers.
+In SNMPv3, an engineID identifies the agent (SNMP server), which helps prevent unauthorized SNMPv3 messages, such as traps, from being accepted or intercepted by unauthorized receivers.
 The engineID of the SNMP agent is required when configuring an SNMPv3 trap receiver to receive messages from an agent, including a DMF Controller or fabric switch.

 controller-1> show switch <switch-name> running-config